 We have a wealth of experience as Charlotte Non-Traditional Families Lawyers and can guide you through the entire legal process.
-Feel free to contact us if you have any questions or would like to schedule a consultation.
+Please contact us if you have any questions or would like to schedule a consultation.
 We are happy to provide more details on Non Traditional Families below:

 - A custody action may be maintained by a parent of a child, a person with a parent-child relationship with a child and a grandparent of a child who alleges parental misconduct.